efvincent/advent-of-code/README.md

 # Advent of Code 2020!
+This (messy) repo includes both some 2019 I was practicing on earlier as well as 2020 - reflected in year sub-folders.
 ## Running Score
 Well one thing's clear...
 I'm not going to break any speed records.
 I'm happy to take this as a fun exercise and a good excuse to play with Haskell and hopefully learn some useful stuff